A Proactive Decoy Selection Scheme for Cyber Deception using MITRE ATT&CK: Introduction

 \begin{itemize} \item We propose a methodology to proactively select decoys in enterprise environments using the MITRE ATT\&CK Enterprise matrix.
-In particular, we leverage the cyber threat information provided by the threat modelling language enterpriseLang to coherently combine ATT\&CK techniques according to their execution preconditions.
+In particular, we leverage the cyber threat information provided by the threat modeling language enterpriseLang to coherently combine ATT\&CK techniques according to their execution preconditions.
 We exploit this data-driven attack path modeling to design a decoy selection scheme tailored to realistic attacker engagement policies. \item We analytically model the decoy selection problem as a graph partition problem.
 Specifically, we formulate a linear integer problem, based on the Multi-Terminal Vertex Separator Problem, to compute the smallest subset of nodes (i.e., attacker techniques) in the attack graph that disconnects a set of source nodes (i.e., the attacker initial capabilities) from a predetermined set of target nodes, representing the attacker targets.
 As a result, the deployment of decoys exposing the selected techniques can intercept all possible attack paths. \item We evaluate the performance of our approach designing several benchmark schemes and metrics.
 The proposed decoy selection approach ensures the interception of all possible attack paths using the lowest amount of decoys regardless of the number of attack targets.
 In particular, thanks to the employment of a threat model that coherently combines the ATT\&CK techniques based on their execution preconditions, our solution outperforms an approach that selects decoys according to ATT\&CK techniques considered in isolation from one another. \end{itemize}

 The remainder of the paper is organized as follows.
-In Section 2, we discuss the related work.
-In Section 3, we present some background information.
-In Section 4, we describe the considered system model, which is composed by the threat and defender models.
-In Section 5, we formalize the proposed optimization problem that computes the selection of decoys.
-In Section 6, we present the simulation results.
-Finally, we draw the conclusion in Section 7.
+In \cref{section:related_work}, we discuss the related work.
+In \cref{section:background}, we present some background information.
+In \cref{section:system_model}, we describe the considered system model, which is composed by the threat and defender models.
+In \cref{section:problem_formulation}, we formalize the proposed optimization problem that computes the selection of decoys.
+In \cref{section:performance_evaluation}, we present the simulation results.
+Finally, we draw the conclusion in Section \cref{section:conclusion}.